Russians stymied in Ukraine; Finland favors joining NATO

 Russian and Ukrainian fighters are engaged in a grinding battle for the country's eastern industrial heartland, the Donbas.
 Ukraine's most experienced and best-equipped soldiers are based in eastern Ukraine, where they have fought Moscow-backed separatists for eight years.

-Russia's forces, meanwhile. continues to suffer “consistently high levels of attrition” while failing to achieve any substantial territory, Britain's Defense Ministry said in its daily intelligence update Sunday.

-“Russia's Donbas offensive has lost momentum and fallen significantly behind schedule,” the ministry said on Twitter, adding that the forces are suffering “continued low morale and reduced combat effectiveness.”
+Britain’s Defense Ministry said in its daily intelligence update Sunday that the Russian army had lost up to one-third of the combat strength it committed to Ukraine in late February and continued to suffer "consistently high levels of attrition” while failing to gain any substantial territory.

-“Under the current conditions, Russia is unlikely to dramatically accelerate its rate of advance over the next 30 days,” the ministry said.
+“Under the current conditions, Russia is unlikely to dramatically accelerate its rate of advance over the next 30 days,” the ministry said on Twitter.

 The assessments of Russia’s war performance by Ukraine’s supporters came as Russian troops retreated from around Kharkiv, Ukraine’s second-largest city, after bombarding it for weeks.